scrapper/postrunner/README.md

 To get started you need to connect your device to your computer and mount it as a disk drive.
 Only devices that expose their data as FAT file system are supported.
-Older devices use proprietary drivers and are not supported by postrunner.
+Older devices use proprietary drivers and are not supported by PostRunner.
 Once the device is mounted find out the full path to the directory that contains your FIT files.
 You can then import all files on the device.